amecv/custom-cursor-js/readme.md

 # Custom Cursor With UI interactions :sparkles:

 Using vanilla JavaScript and CSS.
-Inspired in part bit the iPadOS mouse cursor interactions.
+Inspired in part by the iPadOS mouse cursor interactions.

 See on [CodePen](https://codepen.io/amecv/pen/JjLQjKO)